ShepherdJerred-homework/seminar-presentation/PITCHME.md

 * Both a specification and an API

-^
+Note:

-OpenGL is both a specification and a graphics API
+* OpenGL is both a specification and a graphics API
-The specification is defined by the Khronos Group
+* The specification is defined by the Khronos Group
-The API is implemented by the hardware manufacturer
+* The API is implemented by the hardware manufacturer

 ---